mfjkri/tp/docs/UserGuide.md

 #### Locating tutors by name: `find-t`

-Finds tutors whose names contain any of the given keywords.
+Find tutors whose names contain any of the given keywords.

 ##### :star: First time users
 {:.no_toc}